Logo

 So, wherever you are, and in whatever academic field, can we ask that you consider whether the content available to learners in your institution might benefit others in lower-resource settings?
 Educational content produced for one learner group can often be of significant value for other learner groups, which might not have been considered.
 Giving permission for content to be hosted on a trusted, visible, easy-to-use open access platform potentially greatly multiplies the impact.
 Does a mechanism exist for your content in your field to be shared in this way?
 If it doesn’t, who might create it?
 If not you, if not us, then who?

 Ines Perić is education project manager and Eric O’Flynn is programme director for education, training and advocacy, both at the Institute of Global Surgery at RCSI University of Medicine and Health Sciences.
-SURGhub has been shortlisted in the Technological or Digital Innovation of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+SURGhub was named Technological or Digital Innovation of the Year in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.